isabella232/win32-pr.es-es/desktop-src/DevNotes/sdbtagtostring.md

 ## <a name="return-value"></a>Valor devuelto

-La función devuelve un puntero a la cadena terminada en null o "InvalidTag".
+La función devuelve un puntero a la cadena terminada en NULL o "InvalidTag".

 ## <a name="requirements"></a>Requisitos